Significant-Gravitas/AutoGPT/README.md

 This experiment aims to showcase the potential of GPT-4 but comes with some limitations:

-1. Not a polished application or product, just an experiment
+1. Not a polished application or product, just an experiment!
 2. May not perform well in complex, real-world business scenarios.
 In fact, if it actually does, please share your results!
 3. Quite expensive to run, so set and monitor your API key limits with OpenAI!

 ## 🛡 Disclaimer

-This project, Auto-GPT, is an experimental application and is provided "as-is" without any warranty, express or implied.
+This project, Auto-GPT, is an experimental application and is provided "as is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.

 The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.
 You are solely responsible for any decisions and actions taken based on the information provided by Auto-GPT.